Rockylars/Wulfram/docs/characters/Tainted Oreb/idea.md

 He must be swift, vigilant and risk bearing to obtain his conquering hold, being sure his Eye of Greed tear and relevant money spending does not go to waste.
 Compared to Oreb, his bony body is now perfectly capable of storing extra money, keys and bombs rather than those weaker feathered wings, so no collectibles will be thrown out.

+Red health does not spawn, being converted to a penny, Tainted Oreb can only have empty bone hearts anyways.
+Eternal hearts are replaced by full black hearts.

 -----